9 Steps to Change Your Life In 90 Days

 Then one night before bed I randomly asked myself in the mirror, “Did you do your best today?”

-I didn’t.
-And I knew exactly where I let myself down.
+In fact, I knew exactly where I let myself down and it felt like a sucker-punch in the gut.
 But instead of sulking about it, I just promised myself to do my best the next day.
 The next evening I made another appointment with the man in the mirror and asked the same question.
 “Did you do your best?”

 This time I answered yes.
 And it felt f$!@%g amazing.

 The question made success simple for me.
 I needed to do my best to succeed, like everyone.
 And if I wasn’t doing my best, there really wasn’t a reason for it, other than my lack of focus.
 So I began writing that one directive into my daily planner: Do your best.
-I put a fat square around it; I’d dream about how good I’d feel checking it off that night; I focused my best effort into my daily tasks.
+I put a fat square around it, and I’d dream about how good I’d feel checking it off that night.
+Then I focused my best effort into the next days tasks.

 A month goes by and I’ve got a contract worth ten-fold more than my last gig.
 I ask myself the same question every night—“Did I do my best,” and I answer affirmatively half of the time.
 The other half I’m figuring where I came up short and committing to a better showing the next day.